-Since 1984, there have been over 25 research articles published regarding the results of patients using the Charleston Bending Brace (CBB) for the treatment of adolescent idiopathic Scoliosis.
+Since 1984, there have been over 25 research articles published regarding the results of patients using the Charleston Bending Brace (CBB) for the treatment of adolescent idiopathic scoliosis.
 Dr. Charles T. Price continues to be the lead investigator and research physician for scientific studies related to CBB.

-Charleston Bending Brace Objectives
+The Charleston Bending Brace Objectives

-The goals of the Charleston Bending Brace program are to maintain the patient's scoliotic curvature sat, or near, pre-brace values throughout the growth period and on to skeletal maturity.
-Other goals are to promote better brace wear compliance through the nocturnal wear.
+The goals of the Charleston Bending Brace program are to maintain the patient's scoliotic curvatures at, or near, pre-brace values throughout the growth period and on to skeletalmaturity.
+Our goals are to promote better brace wear compliance through the nocturnal wear.
 This component alone may reduce patient and family conflict, while helping to eliminate negative self-image problems associated with brace wear in adolescents.